usf-portal/his4936-dh1-project-template/docs/source_analysis.md

 ## Basic Source Information

-* Where is your source located (URL?
-Or traditional media)
-* What kind of source is it?
-(Diaries, records of objects, data tables, etc...)
-* Who, or what organization, is responsible for hosting the source (if online), who gathered the information?

----
+* The source is located at [https://wikileaks.org/clinton-emails/] (https://wikileaks.org/clinton-emails/), consists of thousands of Clinton's emails, and is hosted by WikiLeaks, a [whistleblower organization](https://wikileaks.org/What-is-WikiLeaks.html).

 ## Authorship